vinceskahan/v5wiki/pip-troubleshooting.md

 If you have an unusual platform, a wheel may not exist for one or more of these dependencies.
-In this case, pip will attempt to create a wheel, which will involve compiling any required binaries.
-It may or may not succeed.
+In this case, pip will attempt to create a wheel, which will involve compiling any required binaries, which may or may not succeed.
+Before starting, make sure you have a suitable development environment available.
+In particular, be sure to have installed `python3-dev` on Debian systems, `python3-devel` on RHEL-derivative systems.

 Here's how to work around some of the more common problems.